 He managed to acquire 120,000 KrisFlyer miles by transferring 100,000 ‘old’ SPG points (now equivalent to about 300,000 ‘new’ SPG points) to his KrisFlyer account.
 SPG is the loyalty program of Starwood Hotels, now owned by the Marriott Hotel Group.

 One problem remained.
 Singapore Airlines normally charges an insane amount of KrisFlyer miles, 210,000 in total, for a one way First Class ticket between any European destination (including London) and Singapore.
 They do release a limited amount of saver awards thought on certain routes (sometimes in advance, sometimes last-minute), which requires fewer KrisFlyer miles.
 Saver awards between London and Singapore require 115,000 KrisFlyer miles instead of 210,000 miles for regular awards.

-However, availability of saver awards on SQ’s new A380 First Class cabins is virtually zero.
-But a miracle happened and a last-minute saver award became available on the SQ317 route, which he quickly confirmed.
+However, the availability of saver awards on SQ’s new A380 First Class cabins is virtually zero.
+But a miracle happened, and a last-minute saver award became available on the SQ317 route, which he quickly confirmed.

 If you are US based, you can also fly to Hawaii, Europe, or further for free by taking out this excellent (free) credit card.
 Read more in our easy guide.